 Terrain has been considered in the modelling.
 The terrain data are based upon the Ordnance Survey 50 m Digital Elevation Model.
-A 6.4 km x 6.4 km domain has been resampled at 50 m horizontal resolution for use within.
-The resolution of FLOWSTAR is 64 x 64 grid points; therefore, the effective resolution of the wind field for the terrain runs is 100 m.
+A 10.0 km by 10.0 km domain has been resampled at 100 m horizontal resolution for use within ADMS for the preliminary modelling runs that include terrain and a 6.4 km by 6.4 km domain has been resampled at 50 m horizontal resolution for use within ADMS for the detailed modelling runs.
+The resolution of FLOWSTAR is 64 by 64 grid points; therefore, the effective resolution of the wind field for the terrain runs is approximately 150 m for the preliminary modelling and is 100 m for the detailed modelling.